swannodette/baduk/_posts/2016-11-29-nov-review.markdown

 really understand.

-The other thing I've been looking closely at is Shusaku vs. Shuwa (1851-1852) from Invicible.
+The other thing I've been looking closely at is Shusaku vs. Shuwa (1851-1852) from Invincible.
 Considered a masterpiece, I've found this one of the most enjoyable Shusaku game records to memorize.
 The game doesn't have complex fighting, jaw dropping exchanges, or game swinging kos.
 Shusaku and Shuwa play with a clarity and efficiency